 Getting a mortgage for your investment property is almost no different than seeking out a mortgage for your primary residence.
 However, not all mortgage lenders are interested in taking on the risk that comes with properties you don’t intend to live in.
 To find a lender and get a competitive interest rate, you’ll need to research your options to find fixed- or variable rates to best support your investment strategy.

-Mortgages for investment properties differ slightly from conventional mortgages in a few key ways – but there are still a few basic factors you’ll want to look at when comparing different mortgages and lenders.
+An investment property mortgage differs slightly from a conventional mortgage in a few key ways – but there are still a few basic factors you’ll want to look at when comparing different mortgages and lenders.

 Rates.
 Interest rates greatly affect your repayments.
 Compare both fixed- and variable rates with a few providers before settling on a mortgage.